nickfargo/state/_includes/content/docs/concepts/expressions.md

 #### [Structured state expressions](#concepts--expressions--structured)

-Building upon the introductory example, we could write a state expression that consists of states, methods, and events, looking something like this:
+Building upon the introductory example, we could write a state expression that consists of explicitly categorized states, methods, and events, etc., looking something like this:

 {% highlight javascript %}
 {% include examples/docs/expressions--structured.js %}